 Previously Danny toured in Ireland and Europe with Irish traditional band Mórga (2007-2016), releasing two albums along the way.
 He has also released three solo albums: Fiddle Music (2014) and Elbow Room (2017); along with the duo recordings NORTH (2016, with Conor Caldwell), and Let Fly (2021, with Brian Miller).

-Other collaborative work includes What To Bring When We Leave (2018), a performance project with poet Tom French, produced by Solstice Arts Centre; and Open Room (2019), a collaboration with dancer Edwina Guckian and writer Vincent Woods.
+Other collaborative work includes What To Bring When We Leave (2018), a performance project with poet Tom French, produced by Solstice Arts Centre; Open Room (2019), a collaboration with dancer Edwina Guckian and writer Vincent Woods; My Father's Kind (2019, 2023), with musicians Macdara Yeates & Sheila Friel and writer Dermot Bolger.

-With fiddle player and researcher Conor Caldwell, Danny created The Long Road to Glenties, a unique event combining live performance with a screening of restored archival footage of Irish fiddler John Doherty from the Seeger family collection in the Library of Congress.
+From 2021-24 Danny worked on a computational musicology research project at University of Galway, Ireland, analysing melodic similarities across European folk music collections as part of the EU Polifonia research consortium.
+In collaboration with fiddle player and researcher Conor Caldwell, he created The Long Road to Glenties, a unique event combining live performance with a screening of restored archival footage of Irish fiddler John Doherty from the Seeger family collection in the Library of Congress, Washington, DC.
 The Long Road to Glenties was presented at music and arts festivals in Ireland and internationally between 2014-2020.

 Recording engineer/producer credits include: Let Fly (Diamond & Miller, 2021); NORTH (Diamond & Caldwell, 2016); Cold Old Fire (Lankum 2014); For the Sake of Auld Decency (Mórga, 2013)